Facilitate, Educate, Change

-- We will educate youth and adults about what it means to foster or adopt a rescued coonhound: everyone can help – where they are with the skills they have.
+- We will educate the public about what it means to foster or adopt a rescued coonhound: everyone can help – where they are with the skills they have.

 The History of HoundPilot